-The almost insane Floyd Mayweather training routine is one of legend, certainly not for the faint hearts.
-However if you are brave enough attempt it let’s break it down in full.
+The Floyd Mayweather training routine is only to be attempted with extreme caution.
+However, if you are brave enough attempt it – let’s break it down in full.

-This Floyd Mayweather training routine information has been gathered from mainly watching Floyd’s open sessions in preparation for the Canelo Alvarez, his first Marcos Maidana fight and their rematch here, to give you a taste of the unbelievable work ethic this man has.
+We have gathered the following workout from mainly watching Floyd’s open sessions in preparation for the Canelo Alvarez, his first Marcos Maidana fight and their rematch, to give you a taste of the unbelievable work ethic this man has.

 Our breakdown and comprehensive analysis of the Floyd Mayweather training routine is taken from studying workouts available on YouTube.